HaxeFoundation/hxcpp/docs/build_xml/README.md

 The hxcpp build tool is configured using key-value pairs, or just using keys, known internally as 'defines'.
 These can be set in severaly ways:
   - From system environment variables
   - From the command-line, with key=value
   - From haxe.
 Keys defined in haxe with '-D key[=value]' are passed to the build too, where they can influence the build.
+Certain defines need to be set on the haxe command line so that they can influence the generated code.
   - From the the .hxcpp_config.xml file in the users home(profile) directory.
 This is a good place to set values the apply to the whole machine, like the location of SDKs etc.
   - The defines can be manipulated logically from within the build files themselves.

+See [Defines.md](Defines.md) for a list of standard defines.

 ### Format